arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 ![Electrical connections of the irrigation system](assets/wiring-diagram-1.png)

-The Arduino Edge Control board will be powered with an external 12V DC power supply connected to BATT+ and GND of J11 respectively.
+The Edge Control board will be powered with an external 12V DC power supply connected to BATT+ and GND of J11 respectively.
-The four motorized ball valves will be connected to the Arduino Edge Control Latching outputs of J9 connector from OUT0 to OUT6.
+The four motorized ball valves will be connected to the Edge Control Latching outputs of J9 connector from OUT0 to OUT6.
 The water level transmitter will be connected to +19V reference and 4-20mA input 1 of J7 connector.

 ![Project physical connections](assets/connections-labeled.png)

 ## Smart Irrigation System Overview

-The irrigation system works as a whole, integrating the level measurement, and the control of the valves with the Arduino Edge Control, together with the communication with the cloud using the MKR Wi-Fi 1010.
+The irrigation system works as a whole, integrating the level measurement, and the control of the valves with the Edge Control, together with the communication with the cloud using the MKR WiFi 1010.

 The Edge Control is responsible for keeping time with its integrated Real Time Clock, in order to time the use of the valves and know when a day has passed.
 In addition, it measures the level of the stored water with a 4-20mA liquid level transmitter to calculate its use.
 It controls at the same time an LCD screen where the status of the valves and timers is shown, and it also allows to manual control of the valves through the LCD push button.

-For communication with the cloud, the MKR WiFi 1010 serves as a bridge, it notifies the Edge Control of any changes in the cloud to activate, deactivate or configure a timer to the valves, in addition, it reports the values of the Edge Control sensors to the Cloud.
+For communication with the cloud, the MKR WiFi 1010 serves as a bridge, it notifies the Edge Control of any changes in the cloud to activate, deactivate or configure a timer to the valves, in addition, it reports the values of the Edge Control sensors to the cloud.
 The communication between both is by I2C.

 Valves Control